codefox-inc/sparkn-contracts/README.md

 -   Supporter: the person who is willing to help solve the problem.
 Winners are selected from the supporters.
 -   Owner: The administrator of the protocol.

-The graph below is the structure of the contracts' relationship in the protocol.
+The graph below shows the structure of the contracts and their relationships in the protocol.

 ![contracts structure](contractsStructure.png)